Hürrem Sultan: Relationship with Suleiman

-While the exact dates for the births of her children are disputed, there is academic consensus that the births of her first five children —Şehzade Mehmed, Mihrümah or Mihrimah Sultan, Selim II, Şehzade Abdullah and Şehzade Bayezid – occurred quickly over the next five to six years.
+While the exact dates for the births of her children are disputed, there is academic consensus that the births of her first five children – Şehzade Mehmed, Mihrümah or Mihrimah Sultan, Şehzade Selim, Şehzade Abdullah and Şehzade Bayezid – occurred quickly over the next five to six years.
 Suleiman and Hürrem's last son, Şehzade Cihangir was born later, around 1531, with what appears to have been a deformity of his shoulder, but by that time Hürrem had borne enough healthy sons to secure the future of the Ottoman dynasty.
 That Hürrem was allowed to give birth to more than one son was an utter violation of one of the oldest imperial harem principles: "one concubine mother – one son," which was designed to prevent both the mother's influence over the sultan and the feuds of full-brothers for the throne.
 She was to bear the majority of Suleiman's children.
 Hürrem gave birth to her first son Mehmed in 1521 (who died in 1543) and then to at least four more sons, destroying Mahidevran's status as the mother of the sultan's only surviving son.

 Suleiman's mother, Hafsa Sultan, partially suppressed the rivalry between the two women.
 According to Bernardo Navagero's report, as a result of the bitter rivalry a fight between the two women broke out, with Mahidevran beating and humiliating Hürrem, which enraged Suleiman.
 Peirce concurs to the episode's authenticity but considers it embellished to at least some extent especially given the staunch decorum of the harem.
 Peirce wondered whether Mahidevran had an irascible personality or was prone to violence but all other references to her in Venetian reports were apparently exemplary but the incident doesn't seem preposterous to her as Mahidevran's self-defense to the sultan—the assault on her rank as senior concubine—is wholly plausible.

 Another incident reported in 1526 by Pietro Bragadin delineated Suleiman's deep devotion to Hürrem and that very early in her career she felt secure enough in his esteem to exert her will, and that the sultan was willing to bend protocol to preserve their relationship: